by MIKE HIXENBAUGH

 The band accepted offers to play in living rooms, coffee shops, at open mics – anywhere a crowd would gather.
 A couple months after the church performance, the band played a house show near Old Dominion University that gained it fame with the college crowd.
 The shows got bigger, and soon pieces began falling into place.

-Marshall hadn’t planned on becoming a manager, he said, but he believes Bison has something special.
+Marshall hadn’t planned on becoming a manager, he said, but he believes The Last Bison has something special.
 I asked him to elaborate.

 Lofty goals for six kids and a worship pastor.